TheJoker4320/vision-framework/README.md

 ### Pipeline
 Pipeline is a class that represents a set of operational stages which are preformed one after the other on an image, which we get from the camera.
-All this is done once process_image is called in the main methoed.
+All this is done once process_image is called in the main method.

-These stages inculde but not limted to the followings:
+These stages include but not limited to the followings:
-* Modification stage - which uses diffrent modifiers to modify the image.
+* Modification stage - which uses different modifiers to modify the image.
-* Extraction stage - which uses diffrent extractors to extract contours from the image.
+* Extraction stage - which uses different extractors to extract contours from the image.
-* Filter stage - which uses diffrent filters to filter the extracted contours.
+* Filter stage - which uses different filters to filter the extracted contours.
-* Calculation stage - which uses diffrent calculations to calculate data from the filtered contours.
+* Calculation stage - which uses different calculations to calculate data from the filtered contours.
-* Publishing stage - which uses diffrent publishers to publish data into to the a desired machine.
+* Publishing stage - which uses different publishers to publish data into to the a desired machine.

 See [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to better understand the algorithm that builds the pipeline.

 ### Conventions
 Every stage from the list above is represented by a directory.
-This directory is genrally referred to as Quirks directory.
+This directory is generally referred to as Quirks directory.
-Quirk is every file that cointains a class that is used in the pipeline for any purpouse.
+Quirk is every file that contains a class that is used in the pipeline for any purpose.
 Each Directory contains a Main Quirk which is an abstract class, Every other class in the directory needs to implement it.

 And now here is an example: